ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Advantages

 * *A custom language* - A purpose-built language for a particular domain can optimize expressiveness for common scenarios.
+* *Type Safety* - Although Scala is strongly-typed, Cascading isn't, at least in the sense that you don't normally define the types of fields, except where necessary (e.g., to call math routines with numbers).
+Pig (like Hive) encourages specifying the type of every field.
 * *Lazy evaluation* - you define the work flow, then Pig compiles, optimizes, and runs it when output is required.
-Scalding, following Scala, uses eager evaluation.
+Scalding, following Scala, uses eager evaluation; each expression is executed as soon as it's parsed.
 * *Describe* - The describe feature is very helpful when learning how each Pig statement defines a new schema.
+There is an API call, `fields` on Pipes to get the field names, but it's less convenient to use, especially in interactive scenarios.

 #### Disadvantages

 * *Not Turing complete* - You have to write extensions in other languages.
 By using Scala, Scalding lets you write everything in one language.
-* *Slower* - At least for local jobs, Scalding (and Cascading) avoid Hadoop APIs more effectively and therefore run noticeably faster.
+* *Slower* - At least for local jobs, Scalding (and Cascading) avoid Hadoop APIs completely and therefore run noticeably faster.

 ### Hive